ilswh/play-in-python/README.md

 - Title for future feature #1
     - Any additional notes about this feature.
-- Title for future feature #2
-    - Any additional notes about this feature.
-- Title for future feature #3
-    - Any additional notes about this feature.

 ## Tools & Technologies Used

-- [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.